(A) Purpose

 performance expectations for the upcoming performance year.

-be reviewed mid-year or at other intervals at the discretion of the department
+or at other intervals at the discretion of the department chair.

 (1) The post-tenure review process is not